syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the alignment of controls in the groups in 'row' type or 'column' type.Value for row type is "ej.Ribbon.alignType.rows" and Value for column type is "ej.Ribbon.alignType.columns".
+Specifies the alignment of controls in the groups in 'row' type or 'column' type.
+Value for row type is "ej.Ribbon.alignType.rows" and for column type is "ej.Ribbon.alignType.columns".